It has now become a rather standard exercise, with available

 Now graph this relation in the xb plane.
-To do this, we graph the equation x^2+yx+1=0
+We get the following

-If we take any particular value of b, and overlay this equation
+If we take any particular value of b, say b = 3, and overlay

-and y=-5.
-If it intersects the curve in the xb plane the intersection
+If it intersects the curve in the xb plane the intersection points

-points correspond to the roots of the original equation for that
+correspond to the roots of the original equation for that value

 For each value of b we select, we get a horizontal line.
 It